 Top performers consistently do more practice exams than other students and they possess three very important qualities.
 Top performers are self-motivated, self-disciplined and resilient.
 These are the skills we want you to impart upon your students.

 We recommend that you help set up a study timetable for your students, with one major caveat.
 The first thing they should put into their study timetable should NOT be their homework/study!
 Rather, the key is to first put in non-study activities (sports, socialising, hobbies, etc), and then fill in their study around this.
-This will ensure that they have something to look forward to each day, and hence they will be more productive.
+This will ensure that they have something to look forward to each day, and as a result they will be more productive.

 Top performers work extremely hard, but they work hard on the right things.
 For example, re-reading notes over and over again is not a productive use of a student’s time.
 A student would be far better off re-reading their notes using a combination of the scientific learning techniques already mentioned (e.g. retrieval practice).